 Waste is disposed of by a certified specialist company which treats the wastewater in a physiochemical plant with subsequent thermal utilisation.
-The optimisation measures determined in 2020 for waste collection and segregation were very successful.
-The relative amount of waste - in relation to production output - could be reduced from 0.41 (2018) to 0.36 (2019-2021) kg/kg output.
-The amount of liquid production waste increased again in 2021 due to the renewed increase in production output.
-In 2021, many old stocks of plant treatment products and pesticides were disposed of to free up storage capacities that were urgently needed due to the renewed increase in production output.
-Due to the higher production output, we also produced more packaging materials with harmful impurities or residual materials, as well as ferrous metal packaging and containers with harmful residues.
+The relative amount of waste - in relation to production output - fell slightly to 0.32 kg/ kg from the previous figure of 0.35 kg/kg.
+The amount of liquid production waste remained almost constant in 2022 despite production output increasing by 13%.
+In 2021 and 2022, many old stocks of plant treatment products and pesticides were disposed of to free up storage capacities that were urgently needed due to the renewed increase in production output.
+Due to the higher production output, we also produced more packaging materials with harmful impurities or residual materials.
 Ferrous metal waste was generated during the retrofit of the WG3 granulation plant in 2020.
 This amount is also included as part of the total waste calculation, but it is also broken out as a special data entry.

-The following tables and diagrams detail the amount of waste generated from 2019 to 2021.
+The following tables and diagrams detail the amount of waste generated from 2020 to 2022.